 Ventana Medical Systems, Inc. provides antibodies and reagents at optimal dilution for use when the provided instructions are followed.
-Deviation from the recommended conditions for antigen retrieval (Cell Conditioning) provided in the staining protocol (Table 2) may invalidate the results.
+Deviation from the recommended conditions for antigen retrieval (Cell Conditioning) provided in the staining protocol (Table 3) may invalidate expected results.
 Appropriate controls should be employed and documented.
 Users who deviate from the listed protocol must accept responsibility for interpretation of patient results.

-VENTANA anti-MLH1 (M1) antibody has been solely cleared for use on BenchMark ULTRA and BenchMark ULTRA PLUS instruments with OptiView DAB IHC Detection Kit and is not cleared for use with any other detection methods or automated staining instruments.
+VENTANA anti-PMS2 (A16-4) antibody has been solely cleared for use on BenchMark ULTRA and BenchMark ULTRA PLUS instruments with the OptiView DAB IHC Detection Kit and OptiView Amplification Kit and is not cleared with any other detection methods or automated staining instruments.